-What is the FIS Steel Framed Systems Working Group?
+What is the FIS Steel Framing Systems (SFS) Working Group?

-Bringing industry together allows us to recognise the common issues around skills, education and understanding within the specification sector.
-By highlighting these issues the industry who are best-placed to advise on all these points can with the help of FIS peruse a programme of engagement and education.
+The SFS Working Group brings industry together focus on the common issues around skills, education and understanding within the construction and specification process for SFS.
+By highlighting these issues the industry, through the FIS can develop a programme of engagement and education.

 - Develop technical standards as required